 Brief History of Rocamadour

 After the death of his wife Zaccheus came to Rocamadour as a hermit.
 He built a sanctuary in the rock and locals called him Amator (’the lover’) because of his devotion.
 Hence Rocamadour was named after the rock of Amator.
 Within a few years of the body being found numerous miraculous healings were attributed to the saintly remains.
 Pilgrims started arriving - and kept arriving!

 The Black Madonna and the shrine became the main attraction for pilgrims and the town grew wealthy under the important patronage of kings and nobles of the time.
 Henry II of England was one of the first to come and donate a lot of treasure.
 The hospitals and churches, and the village of Rocamadour itself, grew to cope with the influx of pilgrims, as did the 'grand staircase' which pilgrims climbed on their knees to reach the village.

-Places to visit in Rocamadour
+Places to visit nearby

 Tourist classifications for Rocamadour